pelya/android-print-plugin-cups/README.md

 =====

 -   Implement AdvancedPrintOptionsActivity:
 -    Page margins
 -    Collate copies
 -    Prints multiple document pages on each output page (-o number-up=16)
 -    Fit to page
 -    Resize print content to fit into less amount of pages, by reporting bigger paper size and rescaling it back when printing
 -    All options configurable by lpoptions:
 -     Paper type
 -     Printer tray select
 -     Print resolution
 -    Save advanced options to file
+-    Booklet print
 -   Print preview:
 -    Show or hide print preview in advanced options
 -    Change page margins inside print preview